shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 The cost of said creation is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.

 The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by your level divided by two, rounded down.
-Your base rate of pay is 40 gold per working day with a tool you are proficient with or half that much with tools you are not proficient with.

 ### Guild Master